Cryptocurrency in Divorce: How to Identify, Trace, and Value Digital Assets in Marital Estates

 Program Summary

-By the end, you’ll be able to build defensible tracing narratives, negotiate or litigate division of digital assets, and move or account for the crypto when it’s time to enforce.
+Attorneys will be able to build defensible tracing narratives, negotiate or litigate division of digital assets, and move or account for crypto when it's time to enforce.

 Key topics to be discussed: